codacy/pulse-user-docs/docs/one-click-integrations/pagerduty-integration.md

 # PagerDuty integration

-Pulse integrates with PagerDuty to receive data about incidents, necessary to calculate the metrics [Median time to recover](../metrics/accelerate.md#median-time-to-recover) and [Change failure rate](../metrics/accelerate.md#change-failure-rate).
+Pulse integrates with PagerDuty to receive data about incidents, necessary to calculate the metrics [Time to recover](../metrics/accelerate.md#time-to-recover) and [Change failure rate](../metrics/accelerate.md#change-failure-rate).

 ## Setting up the PagerDuty integration